fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 Is sperm quality affected by retrieval methods like PESA or TESE?

 Yes, to some extent.
 Sperm collected via PESA, TESA, or TESE may have lower motility and be fewer in number compared to ejaculated sperm.
-However, with advanced assisted reproductive technologies (ART) like IVF with ICSI, even a single healthy sperm can lead to successful fertilisation.
+However, with advanced assisted reproductive technologies (ART) like IVF with ICSI, even a small number of retrieved sperm may be sufficientthough outcomes vary between individuals.

 The information provided is intended for general guidance only and should not be considered medical advice.
 For personalised recommendations based on your medical conditions, request an appointment with Thomson Medical.